TechTitans-UofM/techtitans-uofm.github.io/_posts/2023-07-19-Music Management System.md

 ## TTMMS v3.0.0 Features
+### Play Music
+The ability for users to control the playing of their music.
+> This feature is showcased extensively in various other feature videos.
+{: .prompt-info }

 ### Song Search & Filter
 The ability for users to search for songs filtered by song name, artist, or genre.
-> {: .prompt-info }
-The following video showcases both the Song Search and Song Filter features.
+> The following video showcases both the Song Search and Song Filter features.
+{: .prompt-info }

 {% include embed/youtube.html id='HyZA082Js9c' %}